Is Trump the reason the Fed cut rates?

 “Trump has obviously attempted to influence the Federal Reserve to further his agenda,” said Nick Maroutsos, Co-Head of Global Bonds at Janus Henderson Investors.
 And as the 2020 presidential race heats up, he is unlikely to stop.
 “Trump wants lower rates, to keep down the dollar – a lower dollar - and all of that will help his campaign.”

-With reporting by Trevor Hunnicutt; Editing by Dan Burns and Sandra Maler
+With reporting by Trevor Hunnicutt; Editing by Dan Burns, Sandra Maler and Alistair Bell